 - Removing 34 public car park spaces on and surrounding Tamaki Drive to make room for the new pedestrian crossings.
 See below map for specific locations proposed.

-Proposed location of the town centre safety improvements, shown in detailed plans:
+Previously proposed location of the town centre safety improvements, shown in detailed design plans.

 These improvements are part of AT's commitment to reducing the number of deaths and serious injuries on our roads by 60% over the next 10 years.

 Public consultation - April 2019